alexfdezsauco/Nothing.Nauta/README.md

 To save credentials use the `credentials` command as follow:

     > nauta-session credentials --username %USERNAME% --password %PASSWORD%

+Actually, it is also possible save multiple credentials with alias:

+    > nauta-session credentials --username %USERNAME% --password %PASSWORD% --alias %ALIAS%

 #### Open Nauta Session

 To open a nauta session use the `open` command as follow:

     > nauta-session open

+In order to open a session with credentials saved with an alias you could use a command as follow:

+    > nauta-session --alias %ALIAS%

 #### Query Remaining Time From Nauta Session